 Suggest that you are available for guest presentations in two or three of the law school classes, or as a speaker at a law school event.

 Assist with the law school's Moot Court Team (no matter what your expertise), students will be happy to have the opportunity to do a training session with a native speaker of English.
-If the university participate in exchange programs, offer to help students with their interviews for their semesters abroad (if English will be the main language)
+If the university participates in exchange programs, offer to help students with their interviews for their semesters abroad (if English will be the main language).

 The subject matter of the course you teach will depend on your particular areas of specialization and on the desire and needs of the host.
 Keep in mind, however, that the most interesting thing to your students will most likely be your practice of law not the legal principles involved.
 Some institutions may have a definitive curriculum where your course will be worked in, but most may be looking for course suggestions from you

 Suggest that you can teach your course to Erasmus students as well as to the local student body.

 Example 1: Legal Framework of International Commercial Law Page I , Page II , Page III , 2-week course